Artboard_16

 Doesn't the Park District already have a capital fund for projects such as these?

 Yes, the Huntley Park District does have a capital fund to complete updates and repairs and generally complete repairs or replacements to parks and playgrounds on a regular basis.
 However, current available funds will not cover all the priorities identified by residents.
-Many of the projects identified, notably neighborhood park replacements were originally purchased with one-time developer donations.
+Many of the projects identified, notably neighborhood park replacements were originally built with one-time developer donations.
+New capital money is needed to replace the amenities at these parks.

 It is important to note that the Park District continues to apply for grants and other funds to leverage tax dollars.
 Such funding allows the Park District to provide additional programming and updated facilities or parks at no additional cost to residents.